 It gives details on the actual time per visit as well as the travel time.
-For this customer I must have spend more time chatting during the second visit as I was slightly over my budgeted time during the second visit.
+For this customer I must have spent more time chatting during the second visit as I was slightly over my budgeted time during the second visit.

 The bottom line in the red box averages out the times from the 2 visits and puts the totals so you can easily read them.